-Justine has degrees in Social Work and Arts from the University of Sydney.
-She has 20 years’ experience in service delivery, advocacy, policy development and management in health, ageing, justice and disability contexts.
-Previously the acting Public Guardian for NSW, Justine has been active in the movement towards supported decision making for people with cognitive disability.
+Justine has over 20 years’ experience in service delivery, advocacy, policy development and management in health, ageing, justice and disability contexts.
+Before joining CID, Justine worked at the NSW Public Guardian and has been active in the movement towards supported decision making for people with cognitive disability.
 She is a member of the NSW Ageing and Disability Commissioner’s Advisory Board and is an honorary industry fellow with the University of Technology Sydney.

 Jodi Wolthers has been the CEO of Parent to Parent since 2010, having joined the organisation in 2000.
-Jodi has been on boards and reference groups including the Health and Community Sector Industry Reference Group, the Counselling Advisory Committee for the Faculty of Arts and Business, University of the Sunshine Coast and the Qld NDIS Transition Advisory Group (QTAG).
+Jodi has been on boards and reference groups including the Health and Community Sector Industry Reference Group, the Counselling Advisory Committee for the Faculty of Arts and Business, University of the Sunshine Coast and the Queensland NDIS Transition Advisory Group (QTAG).

-Jodi is proud of her work in 2014 to assist in establishing the Loud and Clear Qld Self-advocacy group.
+Jodi is proud of her work in 2014 to assist in establishing the Loud and Clear Queensland Self-advocacy group.
 Jodi and the members of Loud and Clear worked with the Disability Royal Commission to give evidence on topics including Employment, Independent living and the Covid-19 vaccination for people with a disability.

 Stephanie is passionate about sustainable human-centered systems design that drives inclusion and opportunity.
 She has brought that passion to her leadership in strategy and service design in government and the not-for-profit sector in areas as diverse as disability, blood, health, aged care, local government, regional and community development.